forestgrape/coronavirus/2_biological/coronavirus.md

 * Matching Receptor on the target cell surface

-### Metabolic Phase Tropism
+### Metabolic Phase Taxis
 [in work: incomplete and citations/confirmation in work]

-> The tropism in the virion phase is better known than the tropism in the metabolic phase.
+> The taxis in the virion phase is better known than the taxis in the metabolic phase.
 One reason is the cell entry can be investigated with reprogrammed viruses (often retroviruses) expressing the coronavirus spikes and transfected cells (mostly standard laboratory cell-lines where some genes are changed so they express the desired receptors).
 The transfected cell however don't need to behave similar to the cells which are naturally infected.
 So to investigate the metabolic phase,  To investigate the metabolic phase, ideally one could look into the cells.

-#### Cell Preferences
+#### Cell Tropism
 * The cell environment shouldn't deactivate the virus or alarming the immune system.
 * The cell should be able to produce many virions and thus should have a capable metabolism.

-#### Metabolic Phase Tropism of Coronaviruses
+### Taxes in Cells

+##### Taxis in Cells
+> *Cell taxis* is used on this page to describe how a virus behaves upon match of a virion to a specific cell type i.e. the behavior in specific cells.

+The cell taxis is the combination of the [virion behavior](#tropism-virion-phase) which determines whether a cell infection takes place and the [taxis in the metabolic phase](#taxis-metabolic-phase) which determines the changes in the cells metabolism induced upon infection.

+#### Coronavirus Taxis for Cells
 [in work]
 * Ciliated epithelia and secretory cells support well replication of coronaviruses both cells located in the airway and the intestine
 * Immune system cells are infected but usually cell death is induced in the early phase of the viral metabolism and before replication takes place.

-### Cell Tropism

-> *Cell tropism* describes how a virus behaves upon match of a virion to a specific cell type.

-The cell tropism is the combination of the [virion tropism](#tropism-virion-phase) which determines cell entry and the [tropism in the metabolic phase](#tropism-metabolic-phase) which determines the changes in the cells metabolism induced upon viral entry.

-Viruses optimized to their environment often infect only cells involved in the survival of the virus strain:
+Viruses optimized to their environment usually only infect cells involved in the survival of the virus strain:
 * Cells used as entry point.
 For coronaviruses these are often cells on the epithelial layer of respiratory tract.
 * Cells that support efficient virus replications takes place and virions easily reach the next cells to build up a population.
 For betacoronaviruses these are similar the entry cells i.e. secretory and ciliated cells in the epithelium of the respiratory tract.
 * Cells relevant to leave a host.
 These vary for the different coronavirus species and the hosts infected.
-    - Those coronaviruses having a [dual host life cycle](./hypotheses_nidovirales.md): Often cells in the intestine or the kidney.
+    - Coronaviruses entities infecting outdoor living hosts, usually leave the hosts by feces.
+So cells in the intestine are infected.
-    - For indoor living hosts these are often in the upper respiratory tract.
+    - For indoor living hosts (us humans and our domestic animals) these are often the same cells as entered i.e. cells in the respiratory tract.
 * Cells which are relevant for the host immune response.
 Coronaviruses infect immune system cells (dendritic and T cells) and induce aptosis.

+###### Tissue Taxis
+> *Tissue taxis* denotes how a virus infection behaves in a specific tissues.

+### Tissue Tropisms

-### Tissue Tropism
+###### Tissue Tropism
+> *Tissue tropism* describes whether a virus entity growths well in a certain tissue.

+Coronaviruses replicate well in the respiratory tract, thus they have a tropism for the respiratory tract.

 The tissue tropism depends on:
 * Susceptible Cells in the tissue
-* Reachability of the Cells
+* Movement within the tissue i.e. reaching the next cell in the tissue
   * Coronaviruses usually infect the apical cell layer of the respiratory tract epithelium initially.
-Most [virions are released](#cell-orientation) again on the apical side to spread via the covering fluids.
-Some virions are released on the basal layer and can yield further infections deeper in the tissue or spread via the blood stream, especially if released from  to the kidney and the intestine from where they can leave and infect the next host.
+Most [virions are released](#apical-side-preference) again on the apical side to spread via the covering fluids.
+Some virions are released on the basal layer and can yield further infections deeper in the tissue or spread via the blood stream, especially if released from the intestine from where they can leave and infect the next host.
   * Coronaviruses are to big to diffuse efficiently inside most tissues.
-* Local Immune system
+* Immune defenses present locally in the tissue.

-## Tissue Tropism of Sars-CoV-2
-[in rework to remove errata and to clarify]
-The task determine to habitat of Sars-CoV-2 can be tackled either
-* a [theoretical deduction](#theoretical-deduction) based on the cell tropism of SARS-CoV-2.
-The cell tropism in turn is based on in vivo and in vitro experiments and observations.
-* an [empirical deduction](#empirical-deduction) based on observations of Covid-19 cases.

-### Theoretical Deduction
-In the following the [tissue tropism](#tissue-tropism) of Sars-CoV-2 is deduced from the [cell tropism](#cell-tropism-of-sars-cov-2) and the reachability of the tissue in question.

-#### SARS-2 Cell Entry
-[**in rework/reorder**]
-The cell entry receptor used by SARS-CoV-1 [[Jiang](#jiang)] and SARS-Cov-2 [[LiF](#lif)],[[Hoffmann](#hoffmann)] is ACE2.
+#### Tropism for the Apical Side
+*  The transmission pathways of human coronaviruses (mostly airborne and vector-less) yield an initial deposition of the virions on the apical side together with the barrier function of the epithelial cell layer, the virions come mostly in contact with the apical sides of cells.
+* In vitro [cell culture to check] experiments from [McCray & Co](#mccray05) show both increased apical ACE2 expression and a corresponding increased cell entry from the apical side.
+[McCray & Co](#mccray05) also observed in the lab that Sars-CoV-1 exits the cell on the apical side following an apical entry with a preference of more than 1000:1.
+Similar observations for the coronavirus 229E: It infects the cells, corresponding to its receptor (amino-peptidase N) expression, preferably from the apical surface [[McCray](#mccray)].
+229E exits apically with a preference of 10:1 (about 91%) for an apical entry and 5:1 (about 83%) for a basal entry.

-#### Cell Tropism of Sars-Cov-2
+### Taxes for Cells of Sars-Cov-2
 [in work]
 * efficient replication
     - alveolar type 2 cells